Satellite photos analyzed by AP show an axis of Israeli push earlier this week into the Gaza Strip | News Channel 3-12

 Footage released this week by Hamas of its militants engaged in street-to-street fighting with Israeli forces corresponded to features of the northern reaches of the Gaza Strip.
 Footage released by the Israeli military did the same.

-The Israeli military did not immediately respond to a request for comment from the AP regarding the satellite images.
+The Israeli military declined to comment to the AP about the satellite images and its strategy in the Gaza Strip.

 After ordering civilians out of Gaza City, Israeli soldiers have moved on Gaza City from three positions.